How landlords, estate agents and developers can get ready for viewings, view properties and reopen offices.

 Facilitating property viewings for the public

-- A physical viewing of a property should not go ahead if any of those involved, including the current occupant or occupants, prospective viewer or viewers and landlord or agent accompanying the viewing are exhibiting symptoms of COVID-19 or self-isolating.
+- A physical viewing of a property should not go ahead if any of those involved, including the current occupant or occupants, prospective viewer or viewers and landlord or agent accompanying the viewing are exhibiting symptoms of COVID-19 or have tested positive and are self-isolating.
 Contact details should be obtained for all viewers in case of necessity to cancel at short notice and for contact tracing purposes.

 - Marketing of properties can take place but landlords and agents are responsible for ensuring every effort is made to minimise risk.
 We would encourage all property viewings to take place virtually in the first instance.
 Where a physical viewing of a property is required this should be by appointment only and be attended by people from the same household and, where possible, only by the adult members of that household (or one adult member from each household if the home move involves the household and extended household).
 The aim is to limit the number of visitors, including children, when viewing a property.

-- The property should be thoroughly cleaned before the viewing goes ahead.
+- The property should be thoroughly cleaned before and after the viewing..
 This should include high touch surfaces, such as door handles, being cleaned with standard household cleaning products.
 Any towels and cloths used in the process should be safely disposed of or washed as appropriate.
 Shared access areas, for example shared front door access, should also be cleaned.
 You can get more information about cleaning in non-healthcare settings on GOV.UK.

 - No spontaneous viewings should take place, all viewings should be by appointment only and should be strictly limited to serious prospective buyers.